roadtocode4u/spaceship/docs/javascript/08-switch-case/08-switch-case.md

   </body>
 </html>
 ```

-**Output**
+**Output :**

 > three

+**Code Explanation :**

-In the above code we uses a switch statement to evaluate the value of the variable `num`.
+In the above code, we uses a switch statement to evaluate the value of the variable `num`.
 The switch statement checks if `num` is equal to different cases and executes the code block associated with the first matching case.

 In this case, since `num` is assigned the value of `3`, the code block associated with the case `3` label is executed, which will write the string `three` to the document.